oconnor663/sha256_project/readme.md

   tolerate collisions.
 For these cases, it's common to use a faster hash function with a smaller state and a shorter output.
 See for example [SipHash](https://en.wikipedia.org/wiki/SipHash), also designed by J.P.
-  Aumasson, the author of our book.
+  Aumasson, the author of [our textbook](https://nostarch.com/seriouscrypto).
   SipHash is used by default in the Rust [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html), for example.
 But note that even though hash tables/maps don't need collision resistance per se, they often do need some related security properties,